Sign in

 Achromatic lenses correct for spherical and axial comatic aberration

-Correction for aberrations such as spherical and comatic aberrations enhances the axial performance of lenses with larger apertures.
-Compared to simple lenses, achromatic lenses consistently provide smaller-sized spots and superior imaging performance without compromising the light-gathering aperture.
+By correcting both spherical and comatic aberrations, achromatic lenses improve the axial performance of lenses with larger apertures.
+Unlike simple lenses, which often struggle with these issues, achromatic lenses consistently deliver smaller spot sizes and superior imaging quality without compromising the light-gathering aperture.

 Achromatic lenses provide clearer imaging and superior energy throughput

-Since the axial performance of a achromatic lens is not degraded with a larger light-gathering aperture, it is unnecessary to "shrink" the overall optical system.
-Shrinkage of the aperture refers to reducing the size of the lens aperture, such as using a pinhole or an iris diaphragm, to improve the overall lens performance.
-By fully utilizing the entire aperture, achromatic lenses and lens systems achieve faster speeds, higher performance, and greater functionality compared to equivalent systems using single lenses.
+The axial performance of an achromatic lens remains unaffected by larger light-gathering apertures, eliminating the need to "shrink" the overall optical system.
+Aperture shrinkage typically involves reducing the size of the lens aperture, such as using a pinhole or an iris diaphragm, to enhance performance.
+With achromatic lenses, the entire aperture is utilized, resulting in faster speeds, higher performance, and greater functionality compared to equivalent systems employing single lenses.
+The company is the world’s best Achromatic Lenses supplier.
+We are your one-stop shop for all needs.
+Our staff are highly-specialized and will help you find the product you need.

 What Are the Significant Performance Characteristics ...